-A nocturnal emission is when a male ejaculates while asleep.
+Nocturnal emission is when a male ejaculates while asleep.
 Usually, a wet dream happens while dreaming about sex.
 A male does not have to masturbate to have a wet dream; ejaculation can occur without touching the penis.
 When the male body starts to produce more of the male hormone testosterone during puberty, sperm production begins.
 Semen can build up inside the body, and one way it is released is through a wet dream.
 Wet dreams are a very normal and natural part of growing up.
 Some males may have a few per week, while others only experience them a few times in their life.
 Additionally, not every teenager has wet dreams.
-Frequency of wet dreams may decrease when semen is released in other ways, such as masturbation or sex with a partner.5
+The frequency of wet dreams may decrease when semen is released in other ways, such as masturbation or sex with a partner.5

 Boys are considered capable of procreation upon their first ejaculation, which occurs about one year after the testicles begin to enlarge.
 Although males experience erections throughout childhood, they do not usually ejaculate until about a year after puberty begins.
-The testicles now produce sperm in addition to testosterone, while the prostate, the two seminal vesicles and another pair of glands (known as the Cowper's glands) secrete fluids that combine with the sperm to form semen.
+The testicles now produce sperm in addition to testosterone, while the prostate, the two seminal vesicles, and another pair of glands (known as the Cowper’s glands) secrete fluids that combine with the sperm to form semen.
 Each ejaculation, amounting to about one teaspoonful of semen, contains 200 million to 500 million sperm.1

 Body hair, also called androgenic hair, grows longer, thicker, and darker during puberty.
 Pubic hair begins to develop.
 A few light-colored soft hairs materialize at the base of the penis.
 The pubic hair soon turns darker, curlier, and coarser in texture, and grows in a diamond-shaped pattern.
-Over the next few years it covers the pubic region, then spreads toward the thighs.
-A thin line of hair also travels up to the navel, sometimes referred to as a "happy trail."
-Roughly two years after the appearance of pubic hair, sparse hair begins to sprout on a male's face, legs, arms and underarms, and later the chest.1
+Over the next few years, it covers the pubic region, then spreads toward the thighs.
+A thin line of hair also travels up to the navel, sometimes referred to as a “happy trail.”
+Roughly two years after the appearance of pubic hair, sparse hair begins to sprout on a male’s face, legs, arms, and underarms, and later the chest.1

-Just after the peak of the growth spurt, a male's voice box (larynx) enlarges, as do the vocal cords.
+Just after the peak of the growth spurt, a male’s voice box (larynx) enlarges, as do the vocal cords.
 For a brief period of time, his voice may crack occasionally as it deepens.
-Once the larynx reaches adult size, the cracking will stop.1 As a male’s larynx enlarges, so does the laryngeal prominence (called the Adam’s apple) which becomes visible.
+Once the larynx reaches adult size, the cracking will stop.1 As a male’s larynx enlarges, so does the laryngeal prominence (called Adam’s apple) which becomes visible.

-During puberty, the skin on the face, neck, back and chest will eventually begin to overproduce a type of oil called sebum.
+During puberty, the skin on the face, neck, back, and chest will eventually begin to overproduce a type of oil called sebum.
 Sebum is a natural, necessary substance — it keeps the skin waterproof and fends off harmful bacteria.
 However too much is a primary cause of acne.
 The pubescent skin is also getting rid of dead skin cells at a higher rate, and these skin cells — along with the extra oils — are trying to exit the body by traveling through hair follicles and pores to the surface of the skin.
 These pores and follicles get clogged up with excess oils and skin cells and the blockage starts building up without anywhere to escape.
 A form of bacteria known as Propionibacterium acnes gets in the mix and causes the blockage to become inflamed.
 This pushes it outward, creating the pimple seen on the skin’s surface.3

 Breast-like Growth (gynecomastia)

 Some boys may also experience growth of glandular tissue of the breasts, leading to a chest with breast-like formations.
 This is called gynecomastia.
-This is a temporary development caused by the hormones that are surging through the body, and can be exaggerated by obesity.
+This is a temporary development caused by the hormones that are surging through the body and can be exaggerated by obesity.
 Gradually, these hormones will subside and the breast-like formations will disappear.
 This occurs in about 50% of pubescent males and lasts for about 6 months to 2 years.3

 During puberty, most adolescents feel their emotions become stronger and more intense.
 Although these emotions can make a person feel confused and out of control, it is a completely normal part of growing up.
 Many teens find that sports, dancing, writing, music, art, or hanging out with friends are good ways to manage stress and feel more in control of their emotions.
-Changing hormones can cause teens to feel hyper and restless, and finding a outlet (active or creative) is a great way to release excess energy.6
+Changing hormones can cause teens to feel hyper and restless, and finding an outlet (active or creative) is a great way to release excess energy.6

 Many adolescents also start having more sexual thoughts and urges.
 They might develop sexual or romantic attractions to women, men, or both.
 Some teens masturbate to release sexual feelings and others just wait for the feelings to pass.6